What’s New?

 • The simulation domain does not support the wave break effect because the fluid approximation does not contain the needed data to render it.

-• Underwater glass, holes, and the submarine view are not supported yet.
+• Underwater glass, holes, and the submarine view/glass are not supported yet.

-• I am always answering on support, but my availability is limited as there are many requests, and I am concurrently working on updates to improve quality and efficiency.
-In case of no response, ping me again after a few days.
+• I always answer support questions, but my availability is limited due to the many requests.
+I am concurrently working on updates to improve quality and efficiency.
+If there is no response, ping me again after a few days.

 • The weakest point of this product is its documentation, which may be incomplete in some areas.
-I may not excel at explaining things, but in case of any issues, I will try to resolve them for you.
+I may not excel at explaining things, but if you have any issues, I will try to resolve them.
 Please don’t hesitate to ask.

 Good and bad practices

-• Avoid using large simulation resolution because you will run out of memory quickly; 1024×1024 seems like a good compromise.
+• Avoid using a large simulation resolution because you will quickly run out of memory; 1024×1024 seems like a good compromise.

 • Don’t make your gameplay rely on fluid simulation in multiplayer because it can’t be synchronized.